glencornell/ada-object-framework/README.md

 * Signals and Slots
 * Properties
+* Object heirarchies

 ## Description

 TODO: describe the goals of the project, use-cases, and software architecture.

-## Installation

-TODO: Describe the installation process

 ## Contributing

-1. Fork it!
+1. Fork it: `git clone https://github.com/glencornell/ada-object-framework`
 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request

-## History

-TODO: Write history

 ## Credits